pamelac21/Shop-Shop/README.md

-# Shop-Shop (refactoring)
+# Shop-Shop (refactoring) State
-State

 ## Description
-* enhance an existing e-commerce platform called Shop-Shop.
-To do this, you’ll centralize all of the application's data in state globally to make it easier to share state across the entire application.
-You’ll also create a shopping cart for the application, add offline functionality, and process secure online payments with a service called Stripe.
+`Enhance an existing e-commerce platform called Shop-Shop.`

+* Centralize all of the application's data in state globally to make it easier to share state across the entire application.

+* Create a shopping cart for the application, add offline functionality, and process secure online payments with a service called Stripe.

+## Table of Contents

 - [Installation](#installation)
 - [Usage](#usage)